Are you interested in a used Roofer’s Buggy? Finding a used Equipter RB4000 for sale isn't easy.

 Ask for a receipt or invoice that documents you as the buyer and how much you’ve paid.
 Avoid cash in favor of other payments, like a credit card or certified check, which provide additional purchase documentation.

 Request additional photos or video for online purchases.

-Having a hard time finding a used Equipter for sale?
+Having a hard time finding a used Equipter RB4000 for sale?

 If buying used is right for your roofing business, check with us.
 Sometimes a customer trades in a used Equipter when they buy a new one.
 It doesn’t happen often, and when it does the used unit is often sold within hours.
-If you’re interested in getting placed on our used wait list, let us know by calling 855-378-4783.
+But if you’re interested in getting placed on our used wait list, let us know by calling 717-661-3591.